Full-Length Plays

 90 minutes.
 Cast of 6

 Cameron is a hopeless romantic trying to turn online dates into real relationships to no avail until a chance second encounter with Parker.
 Newlyweds Morgan and Terry want to "spice things up" when they get a lot more spice than they bargained for.
-With a script designed such that every character can be played by an actor of any gender without changing a single line of dialogue, six actors trade roles each night to present a series of conversations that carry different implications with every performance.
+With a script designed such that every character can be played by an actor of any gender without changing a single line of dialogue, six actors trade roles each night to present a series of conversations about making babies, getting STDs, meeting parents, singing pop songs, and propositioning strangers for that weird stuff your spouse won’t do.

 Recognition: